Why do I need to be careful about the TPG $10 plan.

 The good news was and is that there has never been a more competitive time in the Australian phone market.
 There are a number of Optus 4G resellers on this page alone which can get you back on to Optus 4G with virtually zero hassle.
 Additionally, there are alternatives for 3G services on Vodafone and 4G services which use the Telstra Mobile Network.

 TPG are a phone company which is going somewhere.
 Since their Vodafone announcement, they have bought iiNet, a rival broadband provider, for $1.56 bn.
 The extremely tight bond that TPG have put together in this two-way deal with Vodafone ensconces them in Vodafone’s strategy.
-Could this be a step which takes TPG and Vodafone on to a merger of their own ?
-That was exactly the case only a couple of years later when both companies began seeking a merger.
+In fact, that bond led to a merger between the two companies, which was approved by a federal judge less than 2 years ago.
 Having a third telco in Australia which offers both mobile and broadband services could be the competition injection we need.
-In an already turbocharged commercial environment, TPG / Vodafone might just take us to the next level of competition.
-However, the ACCC recently opposed the merger, citing an already very concentrated Australian telco market.
+In an already turbocharged commercial environment, the newly formed TPG Telecom (TPG / Vodafone merged) might just take us to the next level of competition.

 Extra Resources – Articles of use to Prepaid Users